ktorch/ktorch/docs/kmodules.rst

 Transform container
 ^^^^^^^^^^^^^^^^^^^

-The ``transform`` module is somewhat similar to PyTorch's `vision transformers <https://pytorch.org/vision/stable/transforms.html>`_ in that it defines a set of transformations to perform on image data.
+The ``transform`` module is somewhat similar to PyTorch's `vision transformer <https://pytorch.org/vision/stable/transforms.html>`_ in that it defines a set of transformations to perform on image data.
 The k api module can contain up to two sequential modules, the first for defining transforms on inputs when the module is in training mode, the second sequential contains transforms to perform on inputs when the module is in evaluation mode.
 Either sequential child module may be empty, the evaluation module may be omitted.

 ::